ArjunCodess/ishouldhavetoldyou/README.md

 ---

 <p align="center">
-  A personal archive of letters I never had the courage to send.
-Each sealed box contains words meant for someone special.
+  A personal archive of letters I never had the courage to send.<br />Each sealed box contains words meant for someone special.
 </p>

 <p align="center">